 The routine was that somehow I had to have that cue, which is Monday morning or Tuesday morning, and then there was the routine where I had to go one, two, three, four, five.
 It was the end of the week, and then the next week.
 What you find with routine is that it's much easier to do things on a regular basis than it is to do it every now and then.
 We took these concepts and we started applying them to our courses.

 In 2006 to 2008 we ran a completely different article writing course than we do today.
-At that point in time someone would write an article once a week.
+At that point in time, someone would write an article once a week.
 Then I would look at it and then comment on it.
 Then they would go away and then they would write another article once a week.

 When you think about it, that's pretty good.
 To write an article once a week, that's pretty phenomenal.
-Around the year 2008 my instructions were misunderstood.
-I started up the article writing course as always and one of the participants … yes Paul, you know who you are … Paul decided to write an article every day thinking that's what I meant.
+Around the year 2008, my instructions were misunderstood.
+I started up the article writing course as always and one of the participants … yes, Paul, you know who you are … Paul decided to write an article every day thinking that's what I meant.

 The rest of the group, they thought they had to write an article every day.
 I was sitting there looking at them writing an article every day and thinking should I tell them.
 I went to my wife Renuka.
 Should I tell them?
 I let them keep on writing.

-Now this should have been amazing to me because to write an article every single day, how difficult is that?
+Now, this should have been amazing for me because to write an article every single day, how difficult is that?
 It wasn't amazing.
 I'd learned this with the cartoons.
 I'd learned this with 5000bc.
 I'd learned this before.
 I knew that the routine helps you move along at a far greater speed.
 We see this with our daily brushing as well, which what Pepsodent started all those years ago.
 We brush our teeth once a day, many of us brush it twice a day, so the routine sits in.